shpml/fundamentals/10_chapter/08_lesson.md

 ##Traversing the DOM

-Once we've selected an individual element, we can then either do something with this element or select another element based on its relationship to it.
+Once we've selected an individual element, we can then either work with that element or select another element based on their relationship.
 You'll often hear this referred to as **traversing the DOM**.

 In an HTML document, elements can be nested inside of other elements.